Skip to main content

 Drink bottled or boiled water, avoid tap water

-Tap water in Honiara and outer islands is not reliably safe to drink.
-Always use bottled water or boil water for at least 3 minutes.
-Hotels usually provide safe drinking water.
+Tap water in Honiara and on the outer islands cannot be trusted.
+Stick to bottled water, or boil it for at least three minutes.
+Hotels generally supply safe drinking water.

 HIGH